nrkno/dotnetskolen/README_EN.md

       let endTime(airTime: AirTime) = airTime.EndTime
 ```

-Here we have defined a collection type `AirTime`, which contains both start and end times.
-Notice that the `create` function takes in both of these, and uses the `areStartAndEndTimeValid` function to check whether they are valid against each other, before creating a `AirTime` value.
-Notice that we have not created a `value` function here, but instead created a `starttime` and an `endtime` function, both of which take in a `AirTime` value, and return the respective value from the `AirTime` value.
+Here we have defined a sum type `AirTime`, which contains both start and end times.
+Notice that the `create` function takes in both of these, and uses the `areStartAndEndTimeValid` function to check whether they are valid or not, before creating a `AirTime` value.
+Notice that we have not created a `value` function here, but instead created a `startTime` and an `endTime` function, both of which take in a `AirTime` value, and return the respective value from the `AirTime` value.

 ###### Using AirTime in Transmission